 By statically granting a specific user membership in the role.

-By referencing the Application Role in a Role Mapping Policy that will be used to dynamically assign role membership.
+By referencing the Application Role in a Role Mapping Policy that will be used to dynamically assign role membership at runtime.

 A Role Mapping Policy allows you to dynamically assign (GRANT) role membership to a user or dynamically revoke (DENY) role membership from a user.
 Consider the following Role Mapping Policy definition: